 3. Double click "Install ZZ9000" from the ZZ9000 Install package available from our website or on floppy disk from our online shop.
-The ZZ9000 Installer will guide you through all steps necessary to set up the graphics, network and AHI/MHI (requires separate MNT ZZ9000AX module) functions.
+The ZZ9000 Installer will guide you through all steps necessary to set up the graphics and network functions.